saltict/availproject.github.io/docs/join-the-network/run-avail/validator-ops/0030-avail-upgrade-validator-node.md

 sudo systemctl start availd.service
 ```

-- Ensure our node start syncing with the network, view the logs from the running service.
+- Ensure your node start syncing with the network, view the logs from the running service.
 ```
 journalctl -f -u availd.service
 ```